Generate and save the initial baseline

 How do I handle dynamic content that triggers false-positive threshold breaches?

-Implement --wait-for-network-idle or explicit DOM readiness checks (data-a11y-ready) before triggering the audit to stabilize violation counts.
+Implement waitForLoadState('networkidle') or explicit DOM readiness checks before triggering the audit to stabilize violation counts.
+Exclude known-problematic selectors from the scan context.